Hamilton Post Office: Heritage listing

 Architecturally, Hamilton Post Office is an example of the competent Public Works Department architect, CHE Blackman (1873 to 1877) under the aegis of enduring and highly regarded Chief Architect, William Wardell.
 The 1876 and 1890 elements of the Hamilton Post Office are a fine example of Victorian post office design which belong to a suite of substantial Italianate post offices constructed in between 1870 and 1878.
 Displaying strong Italianate features with modest ornamentation and a broad colonnaded loggia, it is a handsome example of its type.
 The landmark qualities of the large building are enhanced by the two level clock tower.
 In association with other prominent nineteenth century buildings in Gray Street, the post office makes a major contribution to the historic nature and aesthetic of the local streetscape and broader historic precinct.
-Postal services have been provided from the site for over 140 years and the present building has been a key and prominent component of the historic townscape for over 130 years; the building also demonstrates an enduring quality which is identified with the town's origin and prospective future, and in this way is considered to have social value to the community.
+Postal services have been provided from the site for over 140 years and the present building has been a key and prominent component of the historic cityscape for over 130 years; the building also demonstrates an enduring quality which is identified with the city's origin and prospective future, and in this way is considered to have social value to the community.

 The curtilage includes the title block/allotment of the property.

 The significant components of Hamilton Post Office include the main 1876 postal building and the clock tower of 1890.
 The weatherboard gabled-ended outbuilding from the interwar period is of contributory significance.